Audi A4: A4 allroad quattro

+The A4 allroad quattro was made available in early summer 2009.
+The car was unveiled in 2009 Geneva Motor Show.

 A4L

-The A4L is a long-wheelbase version for the Chinese market, with a 60 mm longer wheelbase and length.
+The A4L is a long-wheelbase version of the sedan/saloon for the Chinese market, with a 60 mm longer wheelbase and length.
 The vehicle was presented at the 2008 Guangzhou Motor Show.
 The production version then went on sale in January 2009.
 Launch models included a 2.0 TFSI with 132 kW and the 3.2 FSI with 195 kW.